 Tip 2: For the next 12 months, pick one system and make a contract with yourself that you will not change your method again.
 No matter what.

 Tip 3: Price alerts are the ultimate time-saver and the most overlooked trading tool.
 Use them after you have done your weekend analysis.
+This means you have to do your weekend preparation as well 😉

 4. Active improvement as a trader

-We mentioned that you should avoid system-hopping at all costs, but the question that then naturally comes up is: “how do I turn my current (losing) trading method into a winning one?”
+I mentioned that you should avoid system-hopping at all costs, but the question that then naturally comes up is: “how do I turn my current (losing) trading method into a winning one?”
 Here are 2 tips and things you should focus on to improve as a trader:

 #1 Identify your biggest problems and take responsibility